 Shoulder dislocation

-Another common injury is a clavicle injury, resulting in a deformation in the upper part of the shoulder.
+Another frequent injury is clavicle damage, visible as a deformation in the upper shoulder area.

 Image of the injury

-Although the above are the most typical in snow sports, there are also other injuries that occur during the practice of these sports, such as trauma, leg fractures, wrist sprains, and different finger injuries. br />
+While the above are the most typical snow sports injuries, others can occur during practice, including trauma, leg fractures, wrist sprains, and various finger injuries.

 HOW TO PREVENT INJURIES